 I actually reported this deception to PuppyFind about 3 years ago.
 They were going to correct this problem but as of Sept 2017, the problem still exists.

-Review about: Puppyfind Animal Services Advertisement.
+Product or Service Mentioned: Puppyfind Animal Services Advertisement.

 Reason of review: Not as described.